 The notes will be our senior unsecured obligations and will rank equally in right of payment with all of our other existing and future senior unsecured debt.
 All of our operating assets are owned by our subsidiaries, and none of these subsidiaries will guarantee our obligations with respect to the notes.
 Creditors of our subsidiaries may have claims with respect to the assets of those subsidiaries that rank effectively senior to the notes.
 In the event of any distribution or payment of assets of such subsidiaries in any dissolution, winding up, liquidation, reorganization or bankruptcy proceeding, the claims of those creditors would be satisfied prior to making any such distribution or payment to us in respect of our direct or indirect equity interests in such subsidiaries.
 Consequently, after satisfaction of the claims of such creditors, there may be little or no amounts left available to make payments in respect to the notes.
-As of March 31, 2011, our subsidiaries had \$30.9 million of debt for borrowed money owing to unaffiliated third parties.
+As of December 31, 2014, our subsidiaries had \$345 million of debt for borrowed money owing to unaffiliated third parties, including current maturities of \$79 million.
 Such subsidiaries are not prohibited under the indenture from incurring indebtedness in the future.
-In addition, Great Lakes, in which we own a 46.45% interest, had \$383.0 million of long-term debt outstanding; Northern Border, in which we own a 50% interest, had \$540.6 million of long-term debt outstanding, in each case as of March 31, 2011.
+In addition, Great Lakes, in which we own a 46.45 percent interest, had \$316 million of long-term debt outstanding, including current maturities of \$19 million; and Northern Border, in which we own a 50 percent interest, had \$411 million of long-term debt outstanding, in each case as of December 31, 2014.